 Randy Ayers helps employers manage all issues related to labor relations, including collective bargaining, arbitration and litigation of disputes involving collective bargaining agreements and proceedings before the National Labor Relations Board and State Labor Agencies.
-He has broad experience providing in-depth counsel to employers in the areas of equal employment opportunity, discrimination, wrongful discharge, non-competition and trade secrets, wage and hour, and unemployment compensation.
+He has broad experience providing in-depth counsel to employers in the areas of equal employment opportunity, discrimination, wrongful discharge, non-competition and trade secrets, wage and hour, unemployment compensation, and employee benefits.
 The depth of Randy’s knowledge and experience allows him to provide big-picture advice to employers in all areas related to labor and employment, helping clients control costs, avoid expensive disputes whenever possible, and efficiently resolve issues when they arise.

 Randy frequently consults with Senior Executives and Managers regarding organizational and employee development, talent acquisition, and risk management.
 He routinely advises on HR policies, systems, and practices.
 He is a regular leader of in-house training programs addressing these issues and frequently lectures to groups and organizations concerning fair employment practices, personnel management, and positive employee relations.
 Randy is a former member of the Board of Directors at Keating Muething & Klekamp and a former Practice Group Leader of the Labor & Employment Group.